SSpeights/PowerShellGuide/discovery-in-powershell.md

 These resources are geared toward finding more tutorials and connecting with people to get anwers to questions.
 But the real star of the resource-show is the PowerShell CLI itself.

-### Make sure help is up to date
+## Make sure help is up to date

 The easiest way to find out what you can do with PowerShell is to open the PS-console and type `get-help <ps-command>` or just `help <pscommand>.`

 Before you do this though, you should be sure that you have all of the help on your machine.

 To do this, type `update-help` at the PS command prompt.

+Achtung: you might want to try this at home, away from the proxy server.

+## PowerShell search pattern

+When you want to find a specific command, most of the PowerSehll gurus recommend the following steps.

+* Use your intuition and knowledge of Microsoft technologies
+* Filter your get-command for plausible command names - so if your looking for IP configuration filter for \*IP\* \(you can also use a verb as a filter!\)
+* Scan the results and select the best looking command
+* Use "get-help + CommandName" to get detailed help

-### Finding useful commands
+## Finding useful commands

-To get a picture what kind of commands you can use
+Before we begin with this example, you can also google for PowerShell commands with pretty good success.

+let's say you have to keep yourself from working too much - otherwise you would work until midnight every night.
+To prevent yourself from overworking and experiencing burnout, you decide to automate computer shutdown at 18:00 Monday - Friday.
+PowerShell is your tool of choice.

+You know that "Shutdown" is not an official PowerShell verb, but you don't know what the actual verb is so, you type `get-verb` at the PS-prompt.
+You get a list of returned PS Verbs.
+There are a lot of verbs, but you see in the "Lifecycle" verb group there is a verb call stop.

+To get more specific you type in a get-command with \*stop\* as the filter: `gcm *stop*` .
+There are lots of commands so you decide to page the results and you type `gcm *stop* | more`.
+After scrolling down you see there is a "stop-computer" command.

+To see if it's the right one you call the help for this command with: `get-help stop-computer`.
+Sure enough, with stop-computer you can shutdown local and remote computers.

+This is the "broad to narrow" search way to find commands in powershell.
+If you are just beginning with PowerShell, it is probably a good idea to find at least some of your commands like this.

+**Achtung: Don't forget - you can also google! **If this seems like too much work, I also found the "stop-computer" cmdlet by googling with "Powershell command to shut down computer": "stop-computer" was the first result; so in my opinion, googling is also a plausible alternative to discover PS-cmdlets, that allows you find what you want to do in plain text!
+Try googling for "Test network connection with PowerShell" and see what you get.

-### Exemplary help
+## Exemplary help

+Not only does Powershell have help, it also has

 * There are generally two ways to view help in the console itself or online - you can access both types from the command line. for help, just like anything else PowerShell, I recommend that you use the console.
 But, if you absolutely must have a more easily readable format, or if you cannot get the entire help page onto your computer you can always go online by adding the `-online` paramemter to your `get-help` command.

   Please also note that you when you make a help request, you can also ask for examples of a command or you can ask for the entire help page that contains all the help that there is.
 Some examples here are

   * in the console
   * online

-### Find-Module
+## Find-Module

 Like other repositories - e.g. Docker Hub - PowerShell has